-That is why it is crucial to know what beats what in a poker game.
-If you understand rankings and odds, you will never pass an opportunity to win, and you’ll make the most out of your game.
+That is why knowing what beats what in a poker game is crucial.
+If you understand rankings and odds, you will never pass an opportunity to win and make the most out of your game.

 Everything You Need to Win